Home » Blog » ‘Working In’ Or ‘Working At?’ Which One Is Correct?

 You might find it confusing where to use working at or working in.
 Work in or working in is mostly used when we are trying to explain the physical location of your workplace, the department, or the industry.

-Work for is mostly used to refer to the company you work for.
+Work at is mostly used to refer to the company you work for.
 It can be used interchangeably with ‘work for’ or ‘work in.’
 But ‘work for’ or ‘work in’ can never be each other’s place.

 Working in is used to describe the field of work, and working at is used to specifically mention the place.